-Okay, so now that you’ve set up a YouTube channel for your business, let’s take some time to get it looking its absolute best.
+OK, so now that you know how to create a YouTube channel for your business, let’s take some time to get it looking its absolute best.

-By default, your Channel Icon will be linked to your Brand Account’s profile photo, so to change it, YouTube will direct you to update your Brand Account.
+When you start a YouTube channel from scratch, your channel icon will be linked to your brand account’s profile photo.
+To change it, YouTube will direct you to update your brand account.

 Head over to the About tab to edit your store’s details.

-Under description, give a brief outline of your store, products, and mission.
-Keep any core keywords for your store in mind, and make sure to use them in your description to help people find you when they search on YouTube.
+Under “Description,” give a brief outline of your store, products, and mission.
+Keep any core keywords for your store in mind and make sure to use them in your channel description to help people find you when they search YouTube.

 Be sure to include your contact email as well.
-You should also include links to your social media profiles and your store, since these links can be set to appear over your Channel Art and will be highly visible to your audience.
+You should also include links to your social media accounts and your store, since these links can be set to appear over your channel art and will be highly visible to your audience.

-Most of your links will default to just the favicon (the small image that shows up at the top of your browser) but the first link in the lineup will also show the link title, so make the most of those 30 characters like 100% Pure has done with their “SHOP NOW” call to action.
+Most of your links will default to just the favicon (the small image that shows up at the top of your browser), but the first link in the lineup will also show the link title, so make the most of those 30 characters, like 100% Pure has done with its “Shop Now” call to action.

-On the right hand side, you’ll find a section titled ‘Featured Channels’ where you can feature other YouTube channels that are owned by your brand or managed by your employees.
-While this section may not be useful to you yet, once you expand your YouTube presence it will definitely come in handy.
+On the top right hand side, you’ll find a section titled “Featured Channels” where you can feature other YouTube channels that are owned by your brand or managed by your employees.
+While this section may not be useful when starting a YouTube channel from scratch, once you expand your YouTube presence, it will definitely come in handy.